grafana/grafana/docs/sources/features/panels/graph.md

 1. Clicking the title for a panel exposes a menu.
 The `edit` option opens additional configuration options for the panel.
-2. Click to open color & axis selection.
+2. Click to open color and axis selection.
 3. Click to only show this series.
 Shift/Ctrl + click to hide series.

 ## General